How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 To apply borders to a huge dataset, VBA can be an excellent approach.
 Applying a simple VBA code we can insert borders in multiple worksheets, even in multiple workbooks.

-Note: If you’re very beginner with Excel, avoid using VBA code.
+Note: If you’re a new user of Excel, avoid using VBA code.

-• In the following dataset, we will insert borders using the VBA code.
+In the following dataset, we will insert borders using VBA code.

 sample dataset to add borders